dgraph-io/dgraph-docs/content/query-language/functions.md

 ### allofterms

-Syntax Example: `allofterms(predicate, "space-separated term list")`
+Syntax Example: `allofterms(predicate, "term list")`

 Schema Types: `string`

 Index Required: `term`

 Matches strings that have all specified terms in any order; case insensitive.
+Any non-alphabetic characters can be used as delimiters for the list of terms.
+For example, a search for `new-tag` will match `random-tag`, `random tag` and `random.tag`.

 #### Usage at root

 Query Example: All nodes that have `name` containing terms `indiana` and `jones`, returning the English name and genre in English.